luciusmagn/magnusi.tech/posts/huoh.md

 Horus quickly said.

 "Yea, it's abandoned," said Neiro.
 Then she realized their predicament and blurted out: "Oh my god...".
-She held her hea din their hands, then she started cracking her knuckles again and again.
+She held her head din their hands, then she started cracking her knuckles again and again.
 She was really on edge, but this wasn't the time to smoke.

 "I saw one large abandoned warehouse there, it looked pretty good, I think we can hide near it, then